mik90/rlox/README.md

   - The TokenKind enum could have an `is_literal` function that tells you whether or not the specific enumeration is of a literal type
 - Environment should return by ref instead of copy for `get()`
 - Replace `token_matches` with `token_matches_any` and add a new single tokenkind sig for `token_matches`
+- The REPL should print out the result of expressions without requiring another `print` statement
+  - So it'll just execute statements but for expressions it'll evaluate it and then print out the value